Sports Diplomacy in Vietnam

 Coaches Across Continents (CAC) is excited to announce we have been selected as the sub-award partner for the implementation of an International Sports Programming Initiative (ISPI) in partnership with the U.S. Department of State, Women Win Foundation and the U.S. Embassy of Vietnam.
 This specific ISPI is an international exchange program between the USA and Vietnam to empower the most marginalized youth through sport.

-This program provides an opportunity for sports-based, people-to-people exchanges between the U.S.A and Vietnam that advance the goals of building values of inclusion and the leadership of marginalized youth.
-CAC will facilitate the visit of youth coaches and administrators from the United States to Vietnam in December 2020.
-The participants will meet with fellow coaches and administrators to engage in workshops and hands-on experiences related to leadership, storytelling, cultural exchange and sport for social change.
+This program provides an opportunity for sports-based exchanges between the U.S.A and Vietnam that advance the goals of building values of inclusion and the leadership of marginalized youth.
+Due to the COVID-19 pandemic the exchange is currently virtual.
+The US and Vietnamese participants will meet with fellow coaches and administrators to engage in workshops and experiences related to leadership, storytelling, cultural exchange and sport for social change.

 CAC, in partnership with Women Win, is honored to be part of the Sports Diplomacy program of the U.S. Department of State.